 Based on the current Project description, an Ohio Historic Preservation Office (OHPO) cultural resources consultation letter (Attachment C) for the Project was submitted by Arcadis, U.S., Inc. (Arcadis) on November 1, 2021.
 OHPO concurrence was received on November 29, 2021, stating that the OHPO concurs that the proposed project will no effect to any historic properties and no further work is necessary (Attachment C).
 The consultation letter considered both direct and indirect effects when developing the Area of Potential Effect (APE) for the Project.
-The direct APE is limited to the Project impacts associated with the ground disturbance that include the 40-foot-wide new ROW.
-The Project does involve the construction of new transmission line adjacent to an existing roadway and transmission line ROW.
-The new transmission/distribution line will be constructed in place of an existing distribution line within the new ROW but will have taller transmission line poles ranging from 79 to 83.5 feet above ground level, approximately 30 feet taller than the existing distribution line poles.
+The direct APE is limited to the Project impacts associated with the ground disturbance that includes the approximately 1-mile long, 40-foot-wide road ROW.
+The new transmission line will follow an existing distribution line that is also within the existing roadway ROW but will have taller transmission line structures ranging from 79 to 83.5 feet above ground level, approximately 30 feet taller than the existing distribution line poles.
 To account for visual impacts, the viewshed (or indirect APE) was evaluated using a 0.5-mile buffer around the direct APE.

-Background research was conducted using the OHPO online mapping database to locate previously recorded cultural resources and investigations within a 1-mile radius of the Project APE.
+Background research was conducted using the OHPO online mapping database to locate previously recorded cultural resources and investigations within a one-mile radius of the Project APE.
 Information collected included archaeological sites, architectural and historical resources, Determination of Eligibility (DOE) files, National Register of Historic Places (NRHP) properties, National Historic Landmarks, historic cemeteries, historic bridges and previous cultural resources surveys.
 Historic-era mapping and aerial imagery available for the Project area was also reviewed.

-Results of the background research identified one prehistoric archaeological site and two cultural resources investigations within 1-mile of the Project.
-A cemetery was also mapped within 1-mile of the Project but was determined to be mapped incorrectly.
+Results of the background research identified one prehistoric archaeological site, one cemetery and two cultural resources investigations within one mile of the Project.
 None of these known cultural resources or surveys are within the Project APE.
-The identified archaeological site (33MY0803) is located approximately 0.98 mile to the southwest of the direct APE.
+The identified archaeological site (33MY0803) is located approximately 0.87 mile to the southwest of the direct APE and the cemetery is located approximately 0.98 mile to the southwest of the direct APE.

-The background records check did not document any known cultural resources within the Project APE.
 A review of historic-era mapping indicates that Miami County, especially Monroe Township, contained a low frequency of prehistoric sites and none of those were within the vicinity of the Project APE.
-Historically, the Project area was rural with a few structures located to the west of Peters Road and north of Ginghamsburg-Frederick Road.
-These structures are no longer extant with the exception of one church dating to 1948.
-There was another residence dating to 1969 that was evaluated as part of the new Airport Substation project by Arcadis under a separate cover.
+Historically, the Project area was rural with a few structures located to the east of Bard Road and north of Ginghamsburg-Frederick Road.
+A residence north of Ginghamsburg-Frederick Road was evaluated as part of the new Airport substation project.
 This residence was recommended by Arcadis as not eligible for listing in the NRHP.
 In a concurrence letter related to the new Airport substation the OHPO agreed that this residence does not meet the criteria for NRHP listing.